chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ```

-In this by parameter It could send user notes to NoteFeed component in order to render the list user notes and it is the same process for list of favorites like this...
+In this code, It could send user notes to NoteFeed component by parameter in order to render the list user notes and it is the same process for list of favorites like this...

 ```